Early life of Elvis Presley: Childhood in Tupelo

-However, Nate Bloom has challenged the claim.
-Bloom states that Dundy reported the claim without verifying it as a "fact".
-Bloom reports that there is no mention of any Jewish ancestor in any of the available census records.
-He furthermore cited a member of an Orthodox Jewish family, who were neighbors with Elvis' family, that refuted such claims.

 Vernon moved from one odd job to the next, showing little ambition.
 The family often relied on help from neighbors and government food assistance.
 In 1938 they lost their home after Vernon was found guilty of altering a check written by his landowner and sometime-employer.
 He was jailed for eight months while Gladys and Elvis moved in with relatives.

 In September 1941, Presley entered first grade at East Tupelo Consolidated, where his teachers regarded him as "average".
 He was encouraged to enter a singing contest after impressing his schoolteacher with a rendition of Red Foley's country song "Old Shep" during morning prayers.
 The contest, held at the Mississippi–Alabama Fair and Dairy Show on October 3, 1945, was his first public performance.
 The ten-year-old Presley stood on a chair to reach the microphone and sang "Old Shep".
 He recalled placing fifth.
 A few months later, Presley received his first guitar for his birthday; he had hoped for something else—by different accounts, either a bicycle or a rifle.
 Over the following year, he received basic guitar lessons from two of his uncles and the new pastor at the family's church.
 Presley recalled, "I took the guitar, and I watched people, and I learned to play a little bit.
 But I would never sing in public.
 I was very shy about it."

 In September 1946, Presley entered a new school, Milam, for sixth grade; he was regarded as a loner.
 The following year, he began bringing his guitar to school on a daily basis.
 He played and sang during lunchtime and was often teased as a "trashy" kid who played hillbilly music.
-By then, the family was living in a largely African American neighborhood.
+By then, the family was living in a largely African-American neighborhood.
 Presley was a devotee of Mississippi Slim's show on the Tupelo radio station WELO.
 He was described as "crazy about music" by Slim's younger brother, who was one of Presley's classmates and often took him into the station.
 Slim supplemented Presley's guitar instruction by demonstrating chord techniques.
 When his protégé was aged 12, Slim scheduled him for two on-air performances.
 Presley was overcome by stage fright the first time but succeeded in performing the following week.